taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 **Type** : Optional

 **Description** :
 Sets a parameter that should be passed to the LSPHP handler.
-The value can contain text, variables, and their combination.
+The value can contain text, variables, and their combinations.
 Supported directives:
 PHP_ADMIN_VALUE
 PHP_VALUE